Objokana Pamela Anderson: ganljivo slovo Hefove najljubše zajčice

 "Hvala, ker si svet naredil boljši"

 "V globokem šoku sem, ampak bil si star in hrbet te je tako bolel.
 Zadnjič, ko sem te videla, si uporabljal hojco.
 Nisi me želel videti, nisi mogel slišati.
-Pokazal pa si mi list papirja v žepu in na njemu je pisalo moje ime - Pamela, obkroženo s srčkom," skrušeno piše plavolasi seksimbol generacije žensk v 90. letih prejšnjega stoletja.
+Pokazal pa si mi list papirja v žepu in na njem je pisalo moje ime - Pamela, obkroženo s srčkom," skrušeno piše plavolasi sekssimbol generacije žensk v 90. letih prejšnjega stoletja.

 Želel je večni počitek ob sekssimbolu Marilyn Monroe